0411anubhav0411/business/site/README.md

-# Shilpkala Studio — e-commerce site
+# Akaar Creations — e-commerce site

 A statues & fountains storefront with Firebase login tracking and Razorpay payments.
 Plain HTML/CSS/JS on the front end — no build step required — plus